libjohn/workshop-rmarkdown/README.md

 # workshop-rmarkdown
-Supporting documentation and materials for DVS's R Markdown workshop
+supporting documentation and materials for DVS R Markdown workshop